KkSoso/lancer-briefings/public/pilots/samrat.md

 He's never hesitated to pull the trigger since.

 He is never without his visor.
 Even in the communal showers.
-It isn't waterproof, but there are constant rumors of what lays beneath.
+It isn't waterproof, yet he always knows when someone is nearby even when he has to fix it.
+There are constant rumors of what lies beneath - especially with how nervous he gets about the Atlas Line.